 The larger washer shaped coins had New South Wales stamped around the hole and were assigned the value of 5 shillings.
 The smaller punched out centers were stamped 15 pence on one side and New South Wales on the other.
 The larger became known as Holy Dollars and the smaller coins as Dumps.
 In spite of the numbers of coins made few are known today and are considered rare and very collectable.

 With the discovery of gold in the South and West of Australia the first truly Australian coins were minted from Australian gold in Adelaide South Australia from the government Assay office in 1852.
 With the discovery of gold came even more people to seek their fortunes placing further demands on coins primarily from Great Britten.

-By 1853 the colonial government had established its first authorized mint to produce gold coinage in Sydney, New South Wales.
+By 1853 the colonial government had established its first authorised mint to produce gold coinage in Sydney, New South Wales.
 Coins were finely being manufactured with the name Australia stamped into the design.
 These coins known as Sovereigns and were valued at one pound sterling.